Cryptohnic/Python-Practice/README.md

-# Python-Projects
+# Python-Practice
-Here are some random Python3 programs that I have written as practice
+Here are some Python3 programs that I have written as practice